 Agricultural producers and rural small businesses are eligible to receive up to $20,000 in grant money through their Rural Energy for America Power Program (REAP).

 Agricultural producers with at least 50% of gross income coming from agricultural operations

 Agriculture producers may be in rural or non-rural areas

 Keep in mind, that “small” is defined by the SBA depending on your NAICS code, and can appear quite “large.”

 At Sunbridge, we in-house writing the grant to ensure you have the best possible opportunity to be awarded.
 We work diligently to secure business grant funding for many projects in a competitive system.

-Net Energy Metering or NEM, is how utilities compensate the owner of the solar panels for generating clean, renewable energy to your neighbors and beyond.
-Utilities must keep a “running tab” on how much solar energy is generated and then remove that charge from the total consumption from the meter (see below for an example).
-Any extra electrical credits that you save up must be carried forward to the next month’s bill for a full year.
+Net Energy Metering is how business owners receive compensation for producing excess clean solar energy to the utility grid.
+Your utility must keep a “running tab” on how much solar energy you generate.
+When you produce more power than you are currently consuming, you will be compensated with energy credits equal to the retail rate of a kilowatt-hour.
+Any extra energy credits that you save up must be carried forward to the next month’s bill for a full year.

 Each credit is worth equal the market rate which is the price you pay for electricity.
 This means that you can collect energy credits you create in the summer when the sun is shining most of the time, then use it in the winter when it isn’t so shiny.
 This is effectively “free energy storage.”

 EXAMPLE OF NET ENERGY METERING